From Sahara dunes to ancient Carthage and vibrant markets - discover when and how to visit this North African jewel safely

-Cost-Effective Travel: Winter months (November to January) offer the cheapest rates, with hotel prices starting from €10 per night.
+Visit during the winter months: November to January for the cheapest rates, with hotel prices starting from β¬10 per night.

-Optimal Weather: Plan your trip during Spring (March-May) or Autumn (September-November) for mild, sunny weather and pleasant sightseeing.
+Plan your trip during Spring (March-May) or Autumn (September-November) for mild, sunny weather and pleasant sightseeing.

 For a perfect blend of good weather, affordability, and cultural experiences, visit Tunisia during March to May or September to November.
+Experience Tunisia's ancient heritage and desert landscapes during optimal weather conditions.

 Activities: Begin your journey in the capital city, Tunis.
 Explore the Medina of Tunis, a UNESCO World Heritage site, with its narrow alleys, bustling souks, and historic mosques.
 Visit the Zitouna Mosque and the Bardo National Museum, which houses an extensive collection of Roman mosaics.